-To be provided starting from the 2nd Release.
+To be provided starting in the 3rd Release.

 RECOMMENDATION BOX 03 - Remarks on the data availability on the networks of the IT-SI Cross-Border area multimodal transport system

 4. PUBLIC TRANSPORT SERVICES

 Relevant data about public transport service for transport planning purposes mainly consists of information allowing to describe: